aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

             deploymentOutputs: ResourceGroupDeploymentOutputs
 ```

-And now you might be wondering "Why is the step to create the _production_ environment in Azure done in a Build phase, not Release phase?", which is a pretty valid question to ask, after all, if I _did_ have mutliple environments, why wouldn't I do the Azure setup as part of the release to that environment?
+And now you might be wondering "Why is the step to create the _production_ environment in Azure done in a Build phase, not Release phase?", which is a pretty valid question to ask, after all, if I _did_ have multiple environments, why wouldn't I do the Azure setup as part of the release to that environment?

 Well, the primary reason I took this approach is that I wanted to avoid having to push the Resource Manager template from the Build to Release phase.
 Since the Build phase does the `git clone` and the Release phase does not I would have had to attach the template as an artifact.
 Additionally, I want to use some of the variables in both phases, but you can't share variables between Build and Release, which does still pose a problem with the environment setup, I need the name of the Azure Functions and IoT Hub resources.